inspiritilda/2420_linux_assigment_1/README.md

 The screenshot above shows the installation of `doctl`.

 ### Generating API token
-When you run the authentication, it will ask for an API token.
+Before using `doctl`, you will have to give it access to your DigitalOcean account.
+In order to do that, you will need to generate an API token on the DigitalOcean website.
 This is the only step that needs to be done outside the Arch Linux droplet.

 #### To generate a personal access token
   1. Log-in to your DigitalOcean Control Panel.
   2. On the left menu, click API (this takes you to the "Applications & API" page under the Tokens tab).
   3. In the Personal access tokens section, click the Generate New Token button.
+  4. Give your token a name.
+  5. Choose the preferred expiration date of your token.
+  6. Click Full Access in the Scopes section.
+  7. Then, click Generate Token.
-  4. You will receive your own personal access Token just like the screenshot below.
+  8. You will receive your own personal access Token just like the screenshot below.
 ![personal access token](images/new%20personal%20token.png)

 ### Using the API token to grant account access to `doctl`